The UK's largest independent broadband news and information site

-Sebastien is co-founder of thinkbroadband and mainly works behind the scenes shaping the direction of the site, although he is also a frequent contributor on the news section and the forums and is regularly called upon to comment on broadband issues in the media.
-His experience spans industries with over ten years of experience writing about broadband, running a web hosting company and his non-executive roles at an Internet Exchange point. — [email protected]
+Sebastien handles commercial opportunities and business development and is occasionally called upon to comment on broadband issues in the media.
+His experience spans industries with over ten years of experience writing about broadband and non-executive roles in Internet interconnection companies.

 Broadband Providers - how to get listed

 If you offer broadband services, please check that you meet our listing criteria first before completing the application form available on our additions page.
 All listing enquiries should be sent to [email protected] and not to individual staff members.
 The same applies for any database updates for service providers listed on the site.

 thinkbroadband.com material is subject to copyright.
 This means you may not copy or re-publish it without permission, except as permitted by statute in English Law.
 If you want to quote from our content (within statutory limits), please include a link to our news story or other relevant page.
 In print media, this should be credited as follows: